 Internal walls

 Repair category 1

-Notes No obvious significant defects were noted to the internal walls, allowing for minor blemishes and visible taping.
+Notes No obvious significant defects were noted to the internal walls, allowing for some blemishes.

-Floors including sub-floors Repair category 1 Notes Within the limitations imposed on the inspection, no indications were noted to suggest any serious disrepair.
+Floors including sub-floors

+Repair category 1

+Notes Within the limitations imposed on the inspection, no indications were noted to suggest any serious disrepair.
 It will however be appreciated that concealed floor timbers cannot be guaranteed to be free from defect.
-Some uneven/creaky floorboards were detected underfoot, probably due to previous removal and wear and tear.

-Internal joinery and kitchen fittings Repair category 2 Notes The kitchen fittings are dated and are displaying signs of wear and tear.
-Internal joinery is of mixed design and vintage, and although worn in some areas, appears generally serviceable.
+Internal joinery and kitchen fittings Repair category 2 Notes Internal joinery is of mixed design and vintage, and although worn in some areas, appears generally serviceable.
 Timberwork, door ironmongery, etc have all suffered wear and deterioration, consistent with age.
-It should be confirmed that all glass doors contain safety glass to comply with current regulations.
+General wear and tear was also evident to the kitchen fittings and the seal round the sink appears to be defective.
+The panel to the back of the boiler cupboard door is potentially asbestos.
+A finish of this type is not normally considered to be a health hazard as any asbestos fibres are encapsulated by the material.
+It should only be removed and disposed of by a licensed contractor.